Foster to Adopt in Ontario: How the CAS Pathway Actually Works

 Party Status: Your Legal Voice

-Foster parents who have cared for a child continuously for at least six months before a court hearing are entitled under Section 79 of the CYFSA to:
+Foster parents who have cared for a child continuously for the six months immediately preceding a court hearing are entitled under Section 79 of the CYFSA to:

 - Receive notice of the hearing